Guide to fundraising with QR codes

 “The regular methods we employed were suddenly obsolete, after being used for years.
 Good Thyngs gave us a pathway to fundraise that was bespoke, easy and in line with the virtual alternative that we had to quickly adopt.
 We wouldn’t do virtual fundraising with anyone else,” says Heather Lynn, Director of Global Special Events at DKMS.

 And if you can’t incorporate a QR code into your online channel, use the unique link instead.
-Connect the link to your mobile friendly landing pages to your ‘Donate Now’ buttons and more.
+Connect the link to your ‘Donate Now’ buttons and more.
 Read ‘Are you virtual fundraising confident?‘ for more digital QR tips